nkitamuraQC/spintools/README.md

-# spindft
-# abinitioTools
+# spinqc
-AbinitioTools is a Python package for application of electro-magnetic field to materials with quantum chemical calculations.
+spinqc is a Python package for application of electro-magnetic field to materials with quantum chemical calculations.

 ## Features
 - Application of electro-magnetic field to materials with quantum chemical calculations